 Scrumming the Scrum

 ... you are using Scrum as a process improvement.
 The Scrum Team must have effective Sprint Retrospectives and are Beyond the Happy Bubble.
 The basic Scrum mechanisms are in place, and you want to leverage Scrum to fulfill its vision of kaizen:

 ✥ ✥ ✥

 Only a small minority of Scrum teams achieve the hyperproductive state.
 This is because most teams fail to identify and remove impediments.
 Their software is not done, their backlog is not ready, and the team does not self-organize to improve performance.

 Difficult impediments may require extremely focused efforts to remove.
 Working on many impediments at once often leads to a lot of work with little gain and can demoralize the team.Therefore:

-Identify the single most important impediment at the Sprint Retrospective and remove it before the end of the next sprint.
-To remove the top priority impediment, put it in the Sprint Backlog as a user story with acceptance tests that will determine when it is Done.
-Then evaluate the state of the story in the Sprint Review like any other task.
+Identify the single most important impediment at the Sprint Retrospective and remove it before the end of the next Sprint.
+To remove the top priority impediment, put it in the Sprint Backlog as a task with acceptance tests (see Testable Improvements) that will determine when it is Done.
+Then evaluate the state of the task in the Sprint Review like any other task.